Jang Sel-gi

-Jang Sel-gi (born 31 May 1994) is a South Korean footballer who plays as a defender or midfielder for Gyeongju KHNP and the South Korea national team.
-She previously played for INAC Kobe Leonessa in the Nadeshiko League.
-Jang was named Asian Young Footballer of the Year in 2013.
+Jang Sel-gi (born 31 May 1994) is a South Korean footballer who plays as a defender or midfielder for Gyeongju KHNP and the South Korea women's national team.

 Club career

 INAC Kobe Leonessa

-On 16 January 2015, Jang signed a one-year contract with INAC Kobe Leonessa.
-After spending the first half of the season injured, she made her first league appearance in a 1–0 home victory against Albirex Niigata Ladies on 5 September 2015, coming on as a substitute in the 66th minute.
-On 15 November 2015, she made her Empress's Cup debut in a 4–0 win over Bunnys Kyoto SC.
-She made a total of 8 appearances for the club in all competitions.
+On 16 January 2015, Jang signed a one-year contract with Nadeshiko League club INAC Kobe Leonessa.
+After spending the first half of the season injured, she played her first league match as a 66th-minute substitute in a 1–0 home victory against Albirex Niigata on 5 September 2015.
+On 15 November 2015, she made her Empress's Cup debut in a 4–0 win over Bunnys Kyoto.
+She made a total of eight appearances for the club in all competitions.

 Incheon Hyundai Steel Red Angels

-On 21 January 2016, Jang joined Incheon Hyundai Steel Red Angels in the WK League.
-On 14 March 2016, she made her debut in a 2–1 win over Seoul WFC.
-In the 2016 season, she scored 9 goals and recorded 4 assists in 24 appearances.
-In the 2017 season, she scored 11 goals and recorded 5 assists in 29 appearances.
-In 2018, Jang scored 11 goals and set up seven others in 27 matches, helping the Red Angels win their sixth consecutive championship.
+On 21 January 2016, Jang joined WK League club Incheon Hyundai Steel Red Angels.
+On 14 March 2016, she made her WK League debut in a 2–1 win over Seoul WFC.

+Jang scored 20 goals and made nine assists in 53 appearances across her first two seasons at Incheon, and won the league title in both seasons.
+On 25 November 2017, after scoring one goal and making one assist in a 2–2 draw between WK League All-Stars and her former club INAC Kobe Leonessa (followed by WK League's 4–2 penalty shoot-out win), she was named the Most Valuable Player of the match.

+In 2018, Jang was selected as Women's Player of the Year by Korea Football Association after achieving her third consecutive title in addition to 11 goals and seven assists at the league.

+At the 2019 WK League, where Jang won her fourth title, she provided the most assists with 17 assists as well as scoring 13 goals.

 Madrid CFF

-In late 2019, Jang signed a contract with Madrid CFF, becoming the first South Korean female footballer to play for a Spanish club.
-In May 2020, the operation of the Primera División was suspended due to the COVID-19 pandemic.
-With uncertainty over when the league would resume, Madrid CFF released its players from their contracts and Jang returned to South Korea.
+On 9 December 2019, Jang signed for Primera División club Madrid CFF, becoming the first South Korean female footballer to play for a Spanish club.
+On 7 May 2020, the Primera División competition was suspended due to the COVID-19 pandemic.
+With uncertainty over when the league would resume, Madrid CFF released players from their contracts and Jang returned to South Korea.

 Return to Incheon

-Jang returned to Incheon in June 2020, signing a contract until the end of the 2022 season.
-From 2020 to 2023, she played a role in securing a further four championship titles for the club.
+On 11 June 2020, Jang rejoined Incheon Hyundai Steel, signing a contract until the end of the 2022 season.

+In 2021, Jang helped the club win the Korean Women's National Championship, and received the tournament's Most Valuable Player award.

+In 2023, Jang left Incheon Hyundai Steel after the club reached their eleventh consecutive WK League title.
+Incheon lifted eight out of their eleven trophies with her.